 “I figure if I’m gonna stick around here, I might as well do some good,” I said.

 “Will you have an office?
-Like a real office?” asked Katherine, who stood nearby.
+Like a real office?” asked Katherine.

 “Great.
 Just great.”

-Uncle Jimmy walked away shaking his head.
-I ambled back to the old barn, where the masked Conrad was sweeping up dirt and debris.
+Uncle Jimmy raised his eyebrows, shook his head, and walked away, followed by his daughter.
+I ambled back to the old barn, where the masked Conrad swept up dirt and debris.

 “We’ll have this place ship-shape in no time,” I said as I entered.

-“If by ‘no time’ you mean 6 months, then yes,” replied Conrad.
+“If by ‘no time’ you mean six months, then yes,” replied Conrad.

 “Don’t be a wet blanket.
 Between our technical skills we should have this place looking like a real office.”

 I sat down in an old wicker chair.
-The old barn door cracked open, revealing Deputy Julia.
+The old barn door opened with a loud creak, revealing Deputy Julia.

-“Your mother told me I’d find you here,” she said.
+“Your mother told me I’d find you here,” she said, offering her hand to help me up.
 “Nice job on the sign.”